 The Tha Phae Gate is a must see attraction in Chiang Mai for its historical value; as part of the eight gates of the old city, the Tha Phae Gate signifies prosperity and was once the access point for monks and traders.

 With markets, shops, restaurants, and cafes surrounding the towering walls, the Tha Phae Gate is always thriving with noise, crowds, and colours.
-A trip to Tha Phae is a must when travelling to Chiang Mai, earning its spot on our list of the top things to do in the city.

 Explore The Tribal Museum

-Besides the many temples, forests, and falls of Chiang Mai, there are also museums and galleries worth adding to your check list of things to do in the city.
+Besides the many temples, forests, and falls of Chiang Mai, there are also museums and galleries worth adding to your checklist of things to do in the city.

-The Art in Paradise galley is a notable mention for its impressive 3D murals that visitors can snap pictures of or interact with.
+In Chiang Mai you’ll also find the Chiang Mai National museum (home to displays of Thai art), the Lanna Folklife Museum, and the Art in Paradise – notable for its impressive 3D murals that visitors can snap pictures of or interact with.
 There’s even an app that can bring the paintings to life!

 Stroll Around Warorot Market

 Striped market stalls stretch out in almost every direction offering dried fruit, herbs, clothing, jewellery, and sunglasses.
-The Warorot Market also divides into smaller sections including a Flower Market and Tribal Market.
+Warorot Market also divides into smaller sections including a Flower Market and Tribal Market.

 Many Thai locals shop at Warorot Market for the inexpensive prices and assortment of goods.
 Want to try somewhere different?
 The Umbrella Village in Chiang Mai is a glimpse into a lesser-known part of the city.